 - Connect with prospects in your service area.
 Use geotargeting to ensure your ads only appear for users in certain locations.
 That way, your content is only served to users who will find it useful.

 Best of all, you can leverage this nonprofit digital marketing method for free with the Google Ad Grant.
 When you apply for Google Grants and are approved, you’ll receive $10,000 in free funding every month to spend on paid ads.
+Most types of nonprofits, such as churches, for example, can apply for the Google Ad Grant.
+However, there are some nonprofits that are not eligible, such as schools and hospitals.

 Although, there’s a considerable learning curve that comes with the program.
 An agency (like Getting Attention) can step in to help out.
 Our experts will work with you to understand your nonprofit’s digital marketing goals.
 Then, we’ll craft a strategy that launches your nonprofit toward those objectives.
 From applying to the program to crafting your ads, we’ve got you covered!